PALEOLITHIC ART MAGAZINE

 Such foods portray animals or men, representing Christian religious subjects.
 Their production is industrial, that is in series, and they are sold in food stores.

 The types produced from the confectionery industries for the festivities are:

-the DOVE that is as a panettone, but enriched with the added greater amount of eggs and orange candies, for the Easter holidays.
-The dove in the Christian symbology represents the Saint Spirit.
+the DOVE, a pastry similar to the Christmas panettone, but enriched with the addition of greater quantity of eggs.
+It is sold for Easter.
+The dove in the Christian symbology represents the Holy Spirit.